The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Model

 where $k_{\rm B}$ in the Boltzmann constant, $T_{\nu}$ is the spectral temperature and $F_n$ is the Fermi integral.
 We assume that the degeneracy parameter is zero for neutrinos.
 We assume that the mean energies $\langle\epsilon_{\rm \bar{\nu}_e}\rangle=14$\,MeV and $\langle\epsilon_{\rm \nu_e}\rangle=11$\,MeV remain constant during the first $\sim3$\,s of the PNS cooling phase (see Section \ref{results} and \citealt{Pons1999, Prasanna2022}).
 Note that \cite{QW1996} assume $\eta_{\rm e}=0$ for the rates in equations \ref{rev1} and \ref{rev2}, but we find that it is important to include the Fermi integrals in order to correctly set $Y_{\rm e}$ near the PNS surface. $Y_{\rm e}\ll0.1$ at the surface and reaches asymptotic value within $\sim 2$ proto-neutron star (PNS) radii.
 For spin periods $P_{\star}\leq 3$\,ms, it is important to account for small $Y_{\rm e}$ near the surface in order to correctly set the temperature at the surface and enforce net zero neutrino heating in the first active zone of the computational grid (boundary conditions are explained in the following Section).
 We note that a smaller $Y_{\rm e}$ decreases the neutrino heating term at the surface (see eqn.
 10 in \citealt{QW1996}).
 Assuming a constant $Y_{\rm e}$ with radius as in \cite{Prasanna2022} slightly overestimates spindown and the energy outflow rate $\dot{E}$ (see Table \ref{table1} and Section \ref{results}).
 For example, starting from an initial spin period of 200\,ms, at a resolution (see Section \ref{res}) of $(N_r\,,\,N_{\theta})=(256\,,\,128)$ and at a polar magnetic field strength of $B_0=2\times10^{15}$\,G, the PNS spins down to a period of 418\,ms assuming a constant $Y_{\rm e}=0.45$, while the PNS spins down to a period of 342\,ms with $Y_{\rm e}$ evolving as a function of time and radius at the end of 3\,s of evolution (see \citealt{Prasanna2022} for the details of spin period evolution of slowly rotating magnetars).
 At a spin period of 4\,ms, $B_0=10^{15}$\,G and electron anti-neutrino luminosity $L_{\rm \bar{\nu}_e}=8\times 10^{51}$\,ergs s$^{-1}$, we find that assuming a constant $Y_{\rm e}$ overestimates $\dot{E}$ by about 7\%.
 The neutrino reaction rates we use in equations \ref{for1}-\ref{rev2} are approximate and do not take into account all the details as in \cite{Scheck2006}.
 Given that the physical quantities we measure (see Table \ref{table1}) are not very sensitive to the value of $Y_{\rm e}$ near the PNS surface, the approximate neutrino reaction rates are sufficient for our purposes.
 These approximations are similar to the approximations we use for the equation of state.
 This is a trade-off between accuracy and computational complexity.
+The analytic EOS we use is accurate in the wind temperature range $T\gtrsim 0.5$\,MeV.
+Most of the characteristics of the wind are determined in these high temperature regions \citep{QW1996}.
+The wind in this temperature range is composed of relativistic electrons and positrons, non-relativistic baryons and photons.
+We do not include the formation of $\alpha$ particles or nuclei in the EOS as in \cite{Thompson2001}.
+We also do not include the effects of strong magnetic fields on the EOS and neutrino emission and absorption rates \citep{Lai1998}.
+The most important drawback however is that the analytic EOS is not accurate for $T\lesssim 0.5$\,MeV.
+To assess whether or not the results are sensitive to this approximation, we show results from one simulation run with the Helmholtz EOS \citep{Timmes2000} (see Section \ref{results} for details).